zkrising/Tachi/README.md

 **This is the source of truth for the songs, charts, and more on the site!**
 By submitting PRs to this, you can fix bugs on the website, add new charts, and more.

+- `bot/`, Which is a discord bot frontend for Tachi.

+- `common/`, Which contains common types, utils and functions shared between all other packages.

+This is also published to NPM when it hits production.

+- `docs/`, Which contains Tachi documentation.

+- `sieglinde/`, Which contains our BMS/PMS analysis functions.